binocarlos/arpanet/README.md

 At present $ARPANET_IP is expected to reside on a private network.

-This prevents the multi data-centre approach for consul.

 It is recommended that you use iptables to secure access between arpanet nodes preventing other servers on the private network gaining access to your nodes.

-Future versions of arpanet will include TLS encryption and multi data-center support (as consul allows this).
+Future versions of arpanet will include TLS encryption and so enable consul to bind to all ports which opens up support for multi-data centres.

 ## wishlist